The Missouri Area United Methodist Church has an abundance of records and it is worthwhile to search them.

 Also, look at the site for the General Commission on Archives and History, which includes names and addresses of Missouri contacts.
 It also has a searchable database of materials held.

 Methodists have long had a publishing house.
 One Methodist newspaper is the Christian Advocate.
 Missouri conferences publish the United Methodist Reporter in regional versions.
-There have been Annual Conference Journals published for over 100 years, some as early as 1858.
+There have been Annual Conference Journals published for more than 100 years, some as early as 1858.
 Check the repositories for extant copies.
 The Annual Conference Journals include many records of interest, including obituaries of deceased clergy and wives.

 Written by Joyce Mercer, 2005